shroom-gang/shroom_game/README.md

 	local host online
 	godot engine
 ### **mechanics**
+	morphic resonance
-	three primary gameplay phases spore, colonisation and fruiting
+		learn blueprints for weapons that can be formed by the shroom at a resource cost recipes are passed down through generations of the strain three primary gameplay phases spore, colonisation and fruiting
 #### character
 ###### generation and evolution